Confinement in 1+1D $\mathbb{Z}_2$ Lattice Gauge Theories at Finite Temperature

 Significant advances in quantum simulations using cold atoms in recent years introduced a new platform to study strongly correlated many-body problems \cite{Greiner2002, Bloch2008, Bloch2012}.
 Considerable progress has been made specifically towards quantum simulation of LGTs using cold atoms \cite{Aidelsburger_2021}.
 A first proof of concept of experimentally simulating a \Zt LGT has already been made \cite{Schweizer2019, Goerg2019} by employing a Floquet scheme \cite{Barbiero2019}.
 Recently, new proposals have been put forward that utilize Rydberg tweezer arrays \cite{Homeier2023}, where the tedious implementation of the gauge protection has been greatly simplified by making use of the so-called local pseudogenerators \cite{Halimeh2022DisorderFree, Halimeh2022LPG}.
 Furthermore, proposals using superconducting qubits have also appeared \cite{HomeierPRB2021}.
 A lot of effort has also been made in using digital quantum computers \cite{Zohar2017, Irmejs2022, PardoGreenberg2023, Davoudi2022_LGT, Fromm2023} with a version of a LGT already experimentally realized \cite{Mildenberger2022}, however, limited in size.

 Here we study finite-temperature properties of a simple $1+1$D \Zt LGT where dynamical charges are coupled to a gauge field at finite doping.
-This simple LGT is already within the reach of existing quantum simulators \cite{Aidelsburger_2021, Schweizer2019, Goerg2019, Barbiero2019}.
+This \Zt LGT is the simplest non-trivial, LGT which can be obtained after discretization of the $U(1)$ Schwinger model to a $\mathbb{Z}_n$ LGT \cite{Ercolessi2018}, and is already within the reach of existing quantum simulators \cite{Aidelsburger_2021, Schweizer2019, Goerg2019, Barbiero2019}.
 The dynamics of the gauge field is induced by an electric-field term, which also acts as a linear confining potential in the sector without background charges.
 As a result, individual particles become confined into mesons which themselves remain dynamical.
-So far, the study of confinement in a \Zt LGT at finite temperature has been limited to challenging Monte Carlo calculations \cite{Grusdt2020}.
+So far, the study of confinement in a \Zt LGT at finite temperature has been limited to challenging Monte Carlo calculations \cite{Grusdt2020}, and the sign problem could be mitigated in a $U(1)$ Schwinger model \cite{Gattringer2015, Gattringer2015U1Higgs, Gattringer2016}.
 A theoretical study of a phase diagram at finite temperature and chemical potential utilizing digital quantum simulator algorithms has also been performed, however the study of confinement was hindered by small system size \cite{Davoudi2022_LGT}.

 In this work, we employ large scale state-of-the-art matrix product states (MPS) calculations \cite{Schollwoeck2011}, where we make use of the concept of quantum purification \cite{Feiguin2005, Zwolak2004, Nocera2016} in order to obtain finite-temperature states.
-We study the decay of the $\mathbb{Z}_2$-invariant Green's function at finite temperature, which is a direct probe of confinement, and uncover a smooth confinement--deconfinement crossover.
+We study the decay of the $\mathbb{Z}_2$-invariant Green's function at finite temperature, which is a direct probe of confinement, and uncover a smooth confinement--deconfinement crossover at finite temperature.
+This goes against the conventional wisdom where one would expect a deconfined phase at any finite temperature $T > 0$, since the system has to be deconfined in the limit $T \rightarrow \infty$.
 In addition to the Green's function, we study Friedel oscillations, which also contain direct signatures of confinement.
 Furthermore, we sample snapshots from MPS and study string and anti-string length histograms, that we propose as a new simple but robust measure of confinement suitable for cold-atom experiments.

-Finally, we also perform dynamical quenches at finite and zero temperature where confinement remains robust.
+All these quantities, as well as dynamical quenches at finite and zero temperature, show signatures of confinement at any temperature $T < \infty$, albeit becoming less pronounced as $T$ increases.

 \textbf{\textit{Model.---}} We consider a $1+1$D \Zt LGT where hard-core bosons (partons) are minimally coupled to a \Zt gauge field \cite{Prosko2017, Borla2020PRL, Kebric2021, KebricNJP2023}